pbabik/MapCSS-Studio/README.md

 MapCSS Studio
 =============

+NOTICE: This project has been superseded by [mapfiddle](https://github.com/pbabik/mapfiddle).
+No more commits to this repo planned.

 An in-browser MapCSS editor,based on [Komzpa's](https://github.com/Komzpa) idea.
-It leverages [KothicJS](https://github.com/kothic/kothic-js) map renderer.
-Right now in proof-of-concept state.